BEST THINGS TO DO IN HAWAII IN THE WINTER

 See the stars at Mauna Kea (December, January, and February)

-On the Big Island of Hawaii, there is a star gazing program that will make a fun stop for any traveler, whether as a family, couple, or on your own.
+On the Big Island of Hawaii, there is a stargazing program that will make a fun stop for any traveler, whether as a family, couple or on your own.
 Several times a week local volunteer astronomers set up telescopes outside of the station for visitors to use.
 This might not be offered during COVID times.

 Mele Kalikimaka Marketplace (December)